Tim Anderson Player Props: White Sox vs. Blue Jays

 Tim Anderson At The Plate

-- Anderson is batting .235 with nine doubles, a triple and 14 walks.
+- Anderson is hitting .235 with nine doubles, a triple and 14 walks.

+- Anderson has driven in a run in 11 games this year (17.7%), including one multiple-RBI game.

-- In 58.1% of his 62 games this season, Anderson has picked up at least one hit.
-He's also had 16 multi-hit games.
+- In 19 of 62 games this season, he has scored, and five of those games included multiple runs.

-- In 11 games this season, Anderson has picked up an RBI, with more than one RBI once.

-- He has scored a run in 19 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.